tansive/tansive/README.md

 docker compose -f scripts/docker/docker-compose-aio.yaml up -d
 ```

 Wait for services to start.
+Use `--pull always` option if you have already run Tansive and need to get the latest images.

 2. **Install the CLI**